MarcToussaint/robotics-course/docs/source/script/script.rst

 and their pose :math:`X_i` must be specified, while for non-roots the relative transform :math:`Q_i` is specified.
 We usually only talk about trees, but include meaning forests.

+The also demonstrates how to define a fram a *child* of another, thereby defining a frame tree.
+Instead of the absolute pose ``X``, you typically specify the relative transformation ``Q`` for such a child frame.

 Kinematics
 ----------